 - members, workers in areas adjacent to laboratories, maintenance and custodial personnel, EH&S staff, and security personnel. - b.
-Hazard and risk assessment begin during the IACUC's initial review of the research project.
+Hazard and risk assessment begins during the IACUC's initial review of the research project.
 Occupational health and safety, including potential hazards, personnel at risk, training, etc. is addressed in the initial animal use protocol application.
-Hazards and risks are considered by the IACUC, which includes at least one member from EH&S. Appropriate protections and precautions for identified hazards and risks may be required as a condition of research approval.
-Certain hazards must be identified by an Animal Hazard Safety Protocol Form posted in the hazard area according the ACF Hazardous Agents Classification, Containment, Communication, and Safety Equipment SOP. - c.
+Hazards and risks are considered by the IACUC.
+Appropriate protections and precautions for identified hazards and risks may be required as a condition of research approval.
+Certain hazards must be identified by an Animal Hazard Safety Protocol Form posted in the hazard area according to the ACF Hazardous Agents Classification, Containment, Communication, and Safety Equipment SOP. - c.
 Additionally, before an individual begins activities involving animals, they must enroll in the OHS Program.
-This includes completion of OHS Training, documentation of tetanus immunization and completion of a medical evaluation questionnaire (referenced above).
+This includes completion of OHS Training, documentation of tetanus immunization, and completion of a medical evaluation questionnaire (referenced above).
 A specific plan of occupational health and safety will be developed for individuals identified with health concerns or a potential for health concerns. - d.
 OHS Training is part of the General IACUC online training module as well as ACF Orientation.
 All personnel involved in the care and use of research animals are required to complete both before commencement of animal research.
 The training includes information pertaining to physical hazards, allergens, zoonotic diseases, containment procedures, animal health and handling procedures, and generally accepted protective procedures and equipment for working with commonly used lab animals.

-IACUC Approval Date: 7/10/20
+IACUC Approval Date: 6/11/25